dhimanparas20/google-authenticator/README.md

-# Your Website Name
+# Google Authenticator

-This  Website Name is a user-friendly web application that allows users to register and log in using their email or Google account.
+This is a user-friendly web application that allows users to register and log in using their email or Google account.
 The website also features an OTP (One-Time Password) authentication system for enhanced security.
 User data is stored in an SQLite database, and secure sessions are maintained for each user.

 ## Table of Contents